Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Style-Conditioned Implicit Q-Learning

 Compared to an unconstrained combination such as $A^\lambda(s,a,z)+A^r(s,a)$, which may allow task optimization to dominate and reduce style alignment, GAWR explicitly modulates the task signal based on the style signal.
 This yields a practical approximation to the projection in Equation~\eqref{eq:projection_objective} and empirically produces improvements in task performance while preserving high style alignment.

 We provide the full training pipeline in Algorithm~\ref{sec:pseudocode}.
 As in IQL and related methods, while written separately, \citep{iql, hiql}, value learning and policy extraction can be performed jointly in practice.
-This allows the whole training within a single loop, simplifying considerably the process.
+This allows the entire training procedure to be performed within a single loop, considerably simplifying the process.